Dave Rubin: Comedy

 In 1998, Rubin started his career in comedy doing stand-up and attending open-mics in New York City.
 In 1999, he became an intern at The Daily Show with Jon Stewart.
 In 2000, Rubin continued his career at the New York City–based Comedy Cellar.
 Later that year he joined with other Comedy Cellar comedians to create a public-access television series, a news program parody called The Anti-Show which was secretly filmed at NBC Studios in 30 Rockefeller Plaza.
 In 2002, he co-founded several New York City–based comedy clubs, including Joe Franklin's Comedy Club and The Comedy Company in Times Square, where he continued to do stand-up until 2007.

-He was the host of two podcasts, Hot Gay Comics and The Ben and Dave Show, which were turned into a television series on the here! television network.
+Rubin was the host of two podcasts, Hot Gay Comics and The Ben and Dave Show, which were turned into a television series on the here! television network.
 In May 2009, Rubin co-created and co-hosted the podcast The Six Pack.
 From October 2011 to December 2012, The Six Pack was on Sirius XM Radio as a live talk show.
 As of 2024, Rubin also stars in The New Norm as Chaz, a non-binary influencer who moves in with Norm and his family as a form of parole to re-educate him.